behdad13/TriConvGRU/README.md

 7. the `utils.py` file contains functions for error metrics calculation and forecast visualization.

 A sample dataset and test set are included in the repository.
+Also, the **main dataset** used for multivariate forecasting is attached to the repo.

 To execute the model, **clone the repository** and run the command: `!python main.py`.